LoginRadius/engineering-portal/content/identity/passwordless-authentication-the-future-of-identity-and-security/index.md

 ## Why Do We Need Passwordless Authentication?

-Passwordless login [eliminates the need to generate passwords](https://www.loginradius.com/passwordless-login/) altogether.
+Most people have questions regarding the reliability of passwordless authentication and they always question themselves- is passwordless more secure?
+Well, passwordless login [eliminates the need to generate passwords](https://www.loginradius.com/passwordless-login/) altogether.
 There’s a lot of good in this new-age process for both users and organizations alike.

 For users, since one need not type passwords anymore, it leads to a better screen time experience.
 While for organizations, it will [lead to fewer breaches](https://www.loginradius.com/blog/2020/05/cyber-threats-business-risk-covid-19/) and support costs.